 18 May - 19 May 2021 Showing at The Art House Studio

 All Art House patrons will be seated in line with current NSW Public Health guidelines.
 As per the latest Government legislation, face masks are no longer mandatory in the auditorium and no vacant seats are held between bookings.
 We are now operating at 100% capacity.
 Due to this we highly recommend that you continue to wear a face mask whilst in the auditorium as you may be seated directly next to someone else.

 in collaboration with the Sydney Arts & Health Collective

 Based on hours of in-depth interviews with doctors and nurses about their experiences of training and working in hospitals, Grace Under Pressure is a surprising, intimate, and deeply moving theatre experience that reveals these hidden stories of health professionals in their own words.
-Ranging from wildly funny to utterly heartbreaking, the stories within Grace Under Pressure will leave no audience member unaffected.
+Ranging from dark humour to heartbreak, the stories within Grace Under Pressure will leave no audience member unaffected.
 Beautifully staged and disarmingly performed, Grace Under Pressure is a truly unique theatre experience.

 Grace Under Pressure was co-commissioned by Seymour Centre and The Big Anxiety, and developed with the support of the Department of Theatre and Performance Studies, University of Sydney.
 The Big Anxiety was assisted by the Australian government through the Department of Communication and the Arts’ Catalyst—Australian Arts and Culture Fund.
-This tour of Grace Under Pressure has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, and the Victorian Government through Creative Victoria.
+This tour of Grace Under Pressure has been assisted by the Restart Investment to Sustain and Expand (RISE) Fund – an Australian Government initiative.

 Writers: David Williams & Paul Dwyer